flux-framework/flux-core/doc/man1/flux-housekeeping.rst

 .. program:: flux housekeeping

-The `EXPERIMENTAL`_ housekeeping service provides similar functionality to a job epilog, with a few advantages
+The housekeeping service provides similar functionality to a job epilog, with a few advantages

  - Housekeeping runs after the job, which is then allowed to exit CLEANUP